Symptoms Of Dog Cancer

 Canine Cancer Book Guide

-Natural Health for Dogs and Cats by Dr. Richard H. Pitcairn, explores topics such as: what’s really in commercial foods? special diets, benefits of exercise, natural care for common ailments, alternative treatments with homeopathy, herbs and wholesome foods and first aid tips and much more.
+Natural Health for Dogs and Cats by Dr. Richard H. Pitcairn, explores topics such as: what’s really in commercial foods?
+It contains special diets, benefits of exercise, natural care for common ailments, alternative treatments with homeopathy, herbs and wholesome foods and first aid tips and much more.

 If you are completely new to homeopathy, or if even if you know something about homeopathy, but haven’t read it, a great place to start is with The Science of Homeopathy, by George Vithoulkas.
 This is an excellent, very readable introduction to the principles of homeopathy by a contemporary master.